 The event is focused on kids, too, as they can have fun while joining many attractions in the palace or creating their own masks.

 The organisers have divided the event into four parts, having exotic-sounding names; Divertimento Furioso, Cuisine d’Alchimiste, Praga Mysteriosa, Bohemia Divina.
 Those are describing:

 Divertimento Furioso means ‘Furious Fun’ – that is the part when the masks march through the city in joy.

 Bohemia Divina – the programme is accompanied by exhibitions, concerts, readings and discussions about carnivals.

-Praga Mysteriosa – this offers participants a wide spectrum of traders and artistes, who form a magical carnival labyrinth of the city.
+Praga Mysteriosa offers participants a wide spectrum of traders and artists who form a magical carnival labyrinth of the city.

-Cuisine d’Alchimiste – carnival celebrations are traditionally about food, so you can buy special festival foods at various restaurants.
+Cuisine d’Alchimiste – carnival celebrations are traditionally about food to buy special festival foods at various restaurants.